eliocamp/reproducibility-with-r/content/materials/day3/_index.md

 ## Learning objectives

 -   Manage package dependencies inside a project.
--   Get to know different options to pack and share a project.
+-   Get to know different options to pack and share the data asociated to a project.

 ## Homework